The Mental Traveller: Poem

-Hirsh considers the best comment on the universal implication of the poem is the one of the earliest, written by W. M. Rossetti (1863):
+Hirsch considers the best comment on the universal implication of the poem is one of the earliest, written by W. M. Rossetti (1863):

 There are 26 stanzas in the poem.
 The 1st one introduces the reader into the disturbing and even tragic realm of the mind or spirit, the land of Men and Women whose sexual distinction suggests also “the distinction between different sorts of spiritual ideals”:

 The “cold Earth wanderers” who in their “Newton’s sleep” and the concerns of the physical world "are not aware of man's tragic spiritual history" seen by the poet, “an Olympian observer of the human spirit” and wanderer in its realm.
 The 2nd stanza explains the difference between the two realms.
 Here "the Babe is born in joy / That was begotten in dire woe", which is the opposite to natural phenomena.
 So, "the Idea, conceived with pain, is born amid enthusiasm."
 Damon considers this is the idea of Liberty:

 Here is a paraphrase of Psalm 126:5: "They that sow in tears shall reap in joy."
 The 3rd stanza is the beginning the first story.
 "If of masculine, enduring nature, it falls under the control and ban of the already existing state of society (the woman old)."
 Blake, within "The Mental Traveller" and other poems, returns to the Elizabethan reliance on metaphor, especially when he says:

 The “woman old” represents the earth, old fallen world that opposes to the new ideas, but the purpose of the “newborn boy” is to renew it, he is a new spiritual or religious ideal.
 So, "the old woman is therefore the type of the religious persecutor and also the type of fallenness and corruption."
 His persecution has the allusion to Prometheus, Jesus Christ as well as Dionysus, because old woman "nails him down upon a rock", and in the 4th stanza she "binds iron thorns around his head", "pierces both his hands & feet", and "cuts his heart out":

 In the 5th stanza "Her fingers number every Nerve / Just as a Miser counts his gold."
 While crucified, the old woman is able to be healed.
 W. M. Rossetti commented: "As the Idea develops, the old society becomes moulded into a new society (the old woman grows young)":

 In the 6th stanza the "purpose is accomplished", the world seems to be redeemed and "the terrestrial paradise has arrived":

 Stanza 7.
 Now the idea becomes free and dominant.
 It united to society in a sort of matrimony:

 Stanza 8.
 "It gradually grows old and effete, living now only upon the spiritual treasures laid up in the days of its early energy."
 The protagonist is "wandering round" without faith or goal, he lost his ideal: